Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 How Does a QR Code System Work?

-QR codes vs. Barcodes: Key Differences
+Barcode vs. QR Code: Key Differences

 Now that we've unpacked the basics, let's explore the key differences between barcodes and QR codes.
 These can greatly influence their suitability for different asset-tracking applications.